-For the first leg of the trip, he followed established people or game trails since they enabled him to make good time and he wasn’t worried about being seen.
+For the first leg of the trip, he followed established people or game trails since he could make good time and he wasn’t worried about being seen.
 His progress slowed though when he neared the people houses and switched to traveling off-trail.
 Then he had to work his way through standing water, palmettos, thick brush, vines, and cypress knees.
 He also had to avoid venomous snakes and alligators.
-But he’d made so many similar treks over the years that he knew not to risk being seen on open trails or raised water crossings.
+But he’d made so many similar treks over the years that he knew to avoid open trails and raised water crossings.

 Finally, he emerged from the brush at a waterway that separated the forest from the people houses.
 Rather than crossing the water on a trail, he stayed low and made his way down the bank, and into the dark water.
 He washed himself to remove most of his scent and then crawled up the opposite bank.
 There he stopped and considered the situation.
 People houses stretched in both directions.
 Fences, covered with vines and brush extended out to a people trail along the waterway where he rested.
 All was quiet except for a dog barking off to one side.
 Dogs were one of his main quarries since they were stupid and often let him get close, but that one was too loud.
 He headed in the other direction staying low behind the fences.

 A light came on behind the house and he heard more people howling but he did not slow.
-Then he heard an angry dog catching up from behind as he approached the fence and waterway so he threw the chicken and club across and quickly climbed over just as the dog got there.
+Then he heard an angry dog catching up from behind as he approached the fence and waterway.
+He threw the chicken and club across the fence and then quickly climbed over just as the dog got there.
 He felt the pain in his shoulder again and saw that blood was matting the thick hair on his chest.
-He looked down the people trail and saw the person with the spitting weapon coming his way so he picked up the chicken and club with his good arm, raced across the trail, plunged down the bank, and entered the water as he heard another loud noise over the dog’s barking.
+He looked down the people trail and saw the person with the spitting weapon coming his way, so he picked up the chicken and club with his good arm, raced across the trail, plunged down the bank, and entered the water as he heard another loud noise over the dog’s barking.
 He scurried up the other bank and dived through the brush at the edge of the forest with his chicken and club.
 He heard another loud noise but escaped into the swamp with the fresh meat.